 2-Education: Program of recreational and training activities related to the practice of good habits in daily activities and with the purpose of improving health.
 Promote and organise training and self-help courses for carers, relatives and other people who have a vested interest.
 Provide tools and tips so that when they return to their home, the patient is more proactive in coping with their illness and their carers have a better understanding of the patient’s illness and needs.
 Both will hopefully feel enriched from the Program, with knowledge and advice to assist the patient in leading a rewarding life where they can make a valuable contribution to society.

-3-Awareness: Offer accommodation places to other people (at minimal charge, as a contribution towards the cost of the activities provided by the centre); free of charge for the sick and their carers.
-Facilitate coexistence and involvement in the centre’s programmed activities to sensitise society so that it has a better understanding of the limitations of old age and serious chronic diseases (Alzheimer’s, ICTUS, degenerative diseases …) and, indirectly, discover new ways of positively interacting with different social groups.
+3-Awareness: Offer accommodation places to other people (at minimal charge, as a contribution towards the cost of the activities provided by the centre); free of charge for patients with serious chronic illness and their carers.
+Facilitate coexistence and involvement in the centre’s programmed activities to sensitise society so that it has a better understanding of the limitations of old age and serious chronic diseases (Alzheimer’s, ICTUS, degenerative diseases…) and, indirectly, discover new ways of positively interacting with different social groups.

-4-Innovation: Offer a physical space within individualised and inclusive Respite Centres, where health professionals can meet, provide training courses and, at the same time, propose innovative ideas for new models of care.
+4-Innovation: Offer a physical space within individualised and inclusive Respite Centres, where health professionals can meet and have a break from their daily duties.
+A suitable and relaxing space where they can provide training courses and, at the same time, propose innovative ideas for new models of care.
 An exchange in which professionals can voluntarily offer their services and at the same time, learn and gain experience from others committed to the project (eg. learning from those who live with a serious chronic illness 24 hours a day).

 6-Advice: Advise relatives and patients; provide psychological and moral assistance, and guide them in legal, economic and sociological matters, with special emphasis on promoting the rights of vulnerable patients.